Movatterモバイル変換

 Wields a special gun

-Sin-Eater is a name given to several fictional characters appearing inAmerican comic books published byMarvel Comics.
+Sin-Eater is a name given to several characters appearing inAmerican comic books published byMarvel Comics.
 The character usually appears in comics featuringSpider-Man andGhost Rider.

 Publication history